Koli people: British Indian Empire

-During the 1857 mutiny, The Deccan Koli Corps was formed under Captain Nuttall and Kolis proved very useful and serviceable.
-Every time they met an enemy, they showed the same dashing and persevering courage.
+During the 1857 mutiny, the Deccan Koli Corps was formed under Captain Nuttall.
 When the regular troops were withdrawn in 1860, their places were taken by detachments of Koli corps.
-The Koli corps continued to perform this duty till 1861. when they were disbanded and some of them entered in police service.

-Like the Deccan Koli Corps of Maharashtra, Gujarat Koli Corps (Ahmedabad Koli Corps) was formed in Gujarat to subdue the rebellions.
-The Gujerat Koli Corps was honoured with the Mutiny Medal for exploiting courage of Koli soldiers by Governor of Bombay Lord Elphinstone.
+The Koli corps continued to perform this duty till 1861 when they were disbanded and some of them entered in police service.
+Like the Deccan Koli Corps of Maharashtra, the Gujarat Koli Corps was formed in Gujarat to subdue local rebellions.
+The Gujarat Koli Corps was honoured with the Mutiny Medal for the courage of Koli soldiers by the then Governor of Bombay Lord Elphinstone.

 During the First World War, Kolis of Himachal Pradesh were recruited in the British Indian Army and Kolis of Punjab were enlisted in British infantry troops.

-The British Indian Navy, or Bombay Navy was manned or controlled by the Kolis of Mumbai during the British Raj in India.
+The British Indian Navy, or Bombay Navy, was manned by the Kolis of Mumbai during the British Raj in India.